Use App Tester

 Log in and out

-To toggle the current user between being logged in and logged out, under Status tap the Logged in or Logged Out option.
+To toggle the current user between logged in and logged out, under Status tap the Logged in or Logged Out option.

 Change the current user